5 simple rules to put together an ironclad program

 5. Activities that stand out

-Offer activities that fit well with your theme and complement it.
-Pay particular attention to the interests of participants and companions.
-This will ensure the popularity of your activities and a large number of participants, but also the synergy and relevance of your program as a whole.
+Offer activities that align well with your theme and complement it.
+Also pay close attention to the interests of participants and chaperones.
+This will ensure that your activities are popular and attract a large turnout, while also fostering synergy and ensuring the relevance of your program as a whole.